 There is a highly engaged and distinctive culture at Dr. Martens, with a people-first approach and a genuine emphasis on engagement and team play.
-Most recently, in 2019 Dr. Martens was awarded the “Best Place to Work Award” by Drapers, the “Business Culture Achievement Award (Medium Business)” at the Business Culture Awards, and the “Employee Engagement and Experience Award” at the HR Distinction Awards.
+In 2019 Dr. Martens was awarded the “Best Place to Work Award” by Drapers, the “Business Culture Achievement Award (Medium Business)” at the Business Culture Awards, and the “Employee Engagement and Experience Award” at the HR Distinction Awards.

 Dr. Martens’ origins date to 1945, when Dr. Klaus Maertens, a 25-year-old soldier and medical doctor at the time, created a unique air-cushioned sole (rather than the traditional hard leather sole) to aid his recovery from a broken foot.
 Dr. Maertens made a prototype shoe and showed it to a friend and engineer, Dr. Herbert Funk.
 The two went into partnership and by 1947 they began formal production of their unique shoe.
 Within a decade they had a booming business.
 By 1952, sales had significantly grown so much that they opened a factory in Munich.